elos/documentation/theory/1 - sets.md

 #### Pairwise Disjoint

-A collection of sets 𝒜 is pairwise disjoint if the intersection of any tow sets in the collection is empty: A ∩ B = ∅ ∀ A, B ∈ 𝒜 , A ≠ B.
+A collection of sets 𝒜 is pairwise disjoint if the intersection of any two sets in the collection is empty:

+    (A ∩ B = ∅)  ∀A, B ∈ 𝒜, A ≠ B.

 The collection of sets 𝒜 is said to *parition* a set B if the collection 𝒜 is pairwise disjoint and the union over all the sets in 𝒜 is B.

 ### Relations

 #### Definitions

 Suppose that S and T are sets.
-A *relation* from S to T is a subset of the product set S × T. As the name suggests, a relation R from S into T is supposed to define a relationship between the elements of S and the elements of T. Therefore we use a more suggestive notation of *xRy*, when (x, y) ∈ R, R ∈ S × T.
+A *relation* from S to T is a subset of the product set S × T. As the name suggests, a relation R from S into T is supposed to define a relationship between the elements of S and the elements of T. Therefore we use a more suggestive notation of *x R y*, when (x, y) ∈ R, R ∈ S × T.

 We define the domain of R as the set of first coordinates and the range of R as the set of second coordinates: